MsMobileDev/MentalRouter/README.md

 `ScaleTrasition` get parameter 'center' which is a center of a tapped view.
 To get layout information of current view in SwiftUI Apple provides us: `GeometryReader` or `PreferenceKey`.
 The example of using the last one is shown in [RectModifier file]().
 Search for explanation of both approaches in articles in IT community, now there are a lot of them.

 ### License
-MSRouter is released under the MIT license.
-See [LICENSE](https://github.com/MsMobileDev/MSRouter/blob/master/LICENSE) for details.
+MentalRouter is released under the MIT license.
+See [LICENSE](https://github.com/MsMobileDev/MentalRouter/blob/master/LICENSE) for details.